Chinonso Arubayi

 Chinonso Arubayi is a Nigerian film and television actress, television presenter, film and television producer and model.
 She is best known for her roles in My Flatmates, Rumour Has It and her film production debut, I Am Nazzy alongside IK Ogbonna and Jidekene Achufusi.
 She is also known for her time hosting the Urban Kitchen Show.

 Early life

-Chinonso was born in Warri, a town in Delta state, in southern Nigeria.
+Chinonso Arubayi was born in Warri, a town in Delta state, in southern Nigeria.
 She grew in up in Lagos, and is of Igbo heritage, from Awka, in Anambra state, where she graduated with a degree in Mass communication from Nnamdi Azikiwe University.
 While at the university, she was a presenter on the campus radio station.
-In 2005, Chinonso won the Miss Teen Nigeria title.
+In 2005, Arubayi won the Miss Teen Nigeria title.